Steering No-Regret Learners to a Desired Equilibrium: Acknowledgements

 \section{Acknowledgements}

 The work of Prof. Sandholm's research group is funded by the National Science Foundation under grants IIS1901403, CCF-1733556, and the ARO under award W911NF2210266.
 McAleer is funded by NSF grant \#2127309 to the Computing Research Association for the CIFellows 2021 Project.
 The work of Prof. Gatti's research group is funded by the FAIR (Future Artificial Intelligence Research) project, funded by the NextGenerationEU program within the PNRR-PE-AI scheme (M4C2, Investment 1.3, Line on Artificial Intelligence).
 Conitzer thanks the Cooperative AI Foundation and Polaris Ventures (formerly the Center for Emerging Risk Research) for funding the Foundations of Cooperative AI Lab (FOCAL).
 Andy Haupt was supported by Effective Giving.
+Andrea Celli is supported by the European Union - Next Generation EU, component M4.C2, investment 1.1. - CUP: J53D23007170001.
 We thank Dylan Hadfield-Menell for helpful conversations.

 \setlist{itemsep=\parskip,parsep=\parskip}